-- Authorizes \$5,900,000 one-time in 2023-24 from the General Fund to address repairs caused by water intrusion at various locations throughout the Legislative Office Building in Sacramento. - Funds \$558,000 in 2023-24 and \$380,000 in 2024-25 from the Service Revolving Fund to cover postage costs and meet new notification requirements related to the ScholarShare Investment Board's California Kids Investment and Development Savings Program. - Includes a net zero realignment of funding to support a reorganization of programmatic functions in order to achieve operational efficiencies in the areas of Risk and Insurance Management, Natural Gas Services, Business and Acquisition Services, Emergency Management, and Procurement. - Provides \$1,050,000 in 2023-24 and \$600,000 in 2024-25 and 2025-26 to replace the Department's legacy timesheet and project billing platform. - Reappropriates \$3.9 million for repairs and maintenance for the Ronald M. George State Office Complex for encumbrance or expenditure until June 30, 2027. - Includes a technical adjustment to the budget bill to shift reversions from the statewide control section to the applicable department budget. - Proposes trailer bill language to extend the encumbrance date for the STEM Teacher Recruitment Grant Program in the School Facilities Aid Program from June 30, 2022 to June 30, 2024. - Provides \$7.5 million one-time General Fund in 2023-24 for the Department of General Services to implement the provisions of SB 1203 (Becker), Chapter 368, Statutes of 2022.
+- Authorizes \$5,900,000 one-time in 2023-24 from the General Fund to address repairs caused by water intrusion at various locations throughout the Legislative Office Building in Sacramento. - Funds \$558,000 in 2023-24 and \$380,000 in 2024-25 from the Service Revolving Fund to cover postage costs and meet new notification requirements related to the ScholarShare Investment Board's California Kids Investment and Development Savings Program. - Includes a net zero realignment of funding to support a reorganization of programmatic functions in order to achieve operational efficiencies in the areas of Risk and Insurance Management, Natural Gas Services, Business and Acquisition Services, Emergency Management, and Procurement. - Provides \$1,050,000 in 2023-24 and \$600,000 in 2024-25 and 2025-26 to replace the Department's legacy timesheet and project billing platform. - Reappropriates \$3.9 million for repairs and maintenance for the Ronald M. George State Office Complex for encumbrance or expenditure until June 30, 2027. - Includes a technical adjustment to the budget bill to shift reversions from the statewide control section to the applicable department budget. - Provides \$2,500,000 General Fund each year for three years for the Department of General Services to implement the provisions of SB 1203 (Becker), Chapter 368, Statutes of 2022. - Adopts trailer bill language to allow the Department of General Services to assist a political subdivision with delivery and installation of emergency sleeping cabins and related improvements, in prescribed cities and counties and if the political subdivision has declared a shelter crisis, among other requirements. - Adopts trailer bill language that clarifying that the regular maintenance of the monument to the California Native people of the Sacramento, California region on the grounds of the State Capitol shall remain the responsibility of the Department of General Services.